-General Plan Amendment X Grading Permit

-Х Land Division Riparian Exception

-Rezoning Χ Other: Variance, Roadside/Roadway Exception

-Х Development Permit

-Coastal Development Permit

-NON-LOCAL APPROVALS

-Other agencies that must issue permits or authorizations: Regional Water Quality Control Board; Monterey Bay Air Pollution Control District

-ENVIRONMENTAL REVIEW ACTION

-On the basis of this Initial Study and supporting documents:

-$\overset{}{ imes}$ I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.

-\\\\ I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because the attached mitigation measures have been added to the project.
-A MITIGATED NEGATIVE DECLARATION will be prepared.

-\\\\\ I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.

-Paia Levine

-8/15/06 Date
+General Plan Amendment X Grading Permit X Land Division Riparian Exception Rezoning X Other: Variance, Roadside/Roadway Exception X Development Permit Coastal Development Permit NON-LOCAL APPROVALS Other agencies that must issue permits or authorizations: Regional Water Quality Control Board; Monterey Bay Air Pollution Control District ENVIRONMENTAL REVIEW ACTION On the basis of this Initial Study and supporting documents: Ifind that the proposed project COULD environment, and a NEGATIVE DECLARA - I find that although the proposed proje environment, there will not be a significant emitigation measures have been added to the DECLARATION will be prepared. effect in this case because the attached I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.
+Paia Levine 8/15/0 G Date

-For: Ken Hart Environmental Coordinator
+For: Ken Hart

+Environmental Coordinator